House of Gods: Production

 The 55 minute six-part drama series was created by Osamah Sami (whose father was head cleric of a mosque in Melbourne) and Shahin Shafaei.
 It is co-written by Blake Ayshford and Sarah Bassiuoni.
 Sami first presented the idea to the Matchbox Pictures producer Sheila Jayadev 5–6 years prior to production.

 House of Gods is directed by Fadia Abboud and executive producers are Debbie Lee, Sally Riley, Jayaved, Blake Ayshford, and Brett Sleigh.
 Bree-Anne Sykes is series producer.

 The series has an entirely Arab Australian cast, which includes Kamel El Basha, Osamah Sami, Maia Abas, Majid Shokor, Safia Arain, Simon Elrah, Priscilla Doueihy, Ali Ibrahim, Azmi Al-Hasani, Saif Alawadi, Wadih Dona, and Antoinette Lattouf.

-Broadcast
+Episodes

 The series was shown in Australia on ABC TV from 25 February 2024, until 31 March 2024.
 All episodes of the series were added to ABC iview on 25 February 2024.